StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/FREELANCER_SAMPLE_DATA_GUIDE.md

 - Analyze user engagement with different profile types
 - Measure conversion rates from browsing to contact

-This sample data provides a solid foundation for testing and demonstrating the PhotoSyncWork freelancer marketplace! 🎉
+This sample data provides a solid foundation for testing and demonstrating the StudioSyncWork freelancer marketplace! 🎉